The degrees of onesided resolvingness and the limits of onesided resolving directions for endomorphisms and automorphisms of the shift: Endomorphisms having resolving powers

-We remark that the result that if $\varphi^s$ is an LL endomorphism of a topological Markov shift $(X,\sigma)$ with $\varphi$ one-to-one or $\sigma$ transitive, then $\varphi$ is essentially LL, is a result which is not given by \cite{Nasu-t}.
+Theorem 8.7(2)(b) provides a short proof for an important special case of \cite[Theorem 7.22(2)]{Nasu-t} that if $\varphi^s$ is an LR endomorphism of a topological Markov shift, then $\varphi$ is an essentially LR endomorphism of the shift.
+Theorem 8.7(2)(c) provides a short proof for an important special case of \cite[Theorem 7.22(3)]{Nasu-t} that if $\varphi^s$ is a $q$-biresolving endomorphism of a topological Markov shift, then $\varphi$ is an essentially $q$-biresolving endomorphism of the shift.
+By Theorem 8.7(2)(d), we obtain the result that if $\varphi^s$ is an LL endomorphism of a topological Markov shift $(X,\sigma)$ with $\varphi$ one-to-one or $\sigma$ transitive, then $\varphi$ is essentially LL.
+This is a new result which was not given by \cite{Nasu-t}.